jpmvbastos/AppliedEconometrics/README.md

 ## [Homework 3](https://github.com/jpmvbastos/AppliedEconometrics3/tree/main/Homework3)

 Includes exercises in Time Series using Python and Matlab.

-Includes:
+Using Matlab:
 - A simple attempt to replicate the CKLS model from [Chan et al. (1992)](https://onlinelibrary.wiley.com/doi/10.1111/j.1540-6261.1992.tb04011.x).

+Using Python (```statsmodels```):
+- Basic autocorrelation and stationariety analysis
--
+- Autoressive models